-With WooCommerce, there is so much more you can accomplish with a single online store.
-You don’t have to limit yourself to physical goods alone — you can sell digital products, your time, access to events, and so much more.
+With WooCommerce, you don’t have to limit yourself to physical goods — you can easily sell digital products, your time, access to events, and more.

-Let’s have a look at the five types of products that you can sell with WooCommerce, and why you should consider adding another type of item to your store, no matter what your specialty.
+Let’s have a look at the five most popular types of product people sell with WooCommerce, and why you should consider adding another type of item to your store, no matter what your specialty.
 We’ll also give you some amazing examples of stores already selling these products, both in a traditional way and in ways you might not expect.

-The five major product types you can sell with WooCommerce
+The five most popular things to sell with WooCommerce

 We recently talked about different ways to take payments online, but there are also different kinds of things you can sell with WooCommerce.
 You can break these down into five major categories:

 - Physical products — probably what we all think of when it comes to online stores.
 By this we mean real, tangible goods that are shipped from door to door.

 - Digital goods — from eBooks to software products to creative work like photos or music, so much can be delivered digitally, instantly, to shoppers online.

 - Access — by this we’re talking about access either to specific products (limited to members or exclusive groups only) or to content.

 - Time — selling your time means selling access to your knowledge.
 This might come in the form of appointments for offline services or expert advice, or even online sessions via Skype.